mgrimace/budget-overview/README.md

 - **PWA** — installable on desktop and mobile, works offline

 > [!NOTE]
-> Built with WCAG 2.2 AA accessibility in mind, though there's still work to do.
+> I built this with WCAG 2.2 AA in mind, though there's still plenty of work to do for accessibility.

 ## What it's not